The Role of SOLID Principles in Agile Software Development: Focus on OCP

 Example: Payment Gateway Integration

-Suppose you're developing an e-commerce platform that supports multiple payment gateways, such as PayPal, Stripe, and Square.
-Instead of tightly coupling the payment gateway integration code with the core business logic, you can use the strategy pattern to implement the OCP.
+Say you're building an e-commerce platform that needs to support PayPal, Stripe, and Square.
+Rather than tightly coupling each payment gateway into the core business logic, you'd use the strategy pattern to apply OCP.

 class PaymentGateway: